 Forklift-type vehicles may be used to unload and move the cartons.
-When using a forklift, it is important that the products remain banded to its skid and be lifted only from the end designated on the carton.
-See Figure 5 on page 7.
+When using a forklift, it is important that the product remain banded to its skid and be lifted only from the end designated on the carton (Figure 5).
 Move only one unit at a time.
 Do not drop unit.